adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 for protecting credentials.
 The first uses the operating system credential store to store individual configuration credential values.
-The second uses a mechanism you must provide to store the entire configuration file for umapi and ldap access which includes all the credentials required.
+The second uses a mechanism you must provide to store the entire configuration file for umapi and/or ldap which includes all the credentials required.
 These are detailed in the next two sections.

 #### Storing Credentials in OS Level Storage